 Privilege & Role De-escalation

-- Reasons: Roles and/or privileges may be revoked or de-escalated for any time at any reason, but this should be uncommon.
+Community Team roles and/or privileges may be revoked or de-escalated, but this should be uncommon.
 De-escalation of privileges may happen for reasons including, but not limited to the following:

 - Breach of code of conduct.